HYFR/Blackjackgame/README.md

 - Run on powershell

 How to run my code:
-	First copy, paste and save the three files whose commits I have documented, and run class2.rb The libgosu window will pop up.
+	First copy, paste and save the three files whose commits I have specified on the canvas comment section, and run class2.rb The libgosu window will pop up.
 There are a few things that you will notice when my gun is running.
 There are two essential buttons at the bottom of both sides of the screen, the 'hit' button and the 'stay' button.
 In addition, you will notice the player's score and cards on the top left